wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.5.1 =
+= 1.5.2 =
-* added setting to customize the error output
+* added additional info to error checking for easier debugging

 == Changelog ==

+= 1.5.2 =
+* added additional info to error checking for easier debugging

 = 1.5.1 =
 * added setting to customize the error output